 What if I’m breastfeeding?

 Many new mums may want to jump straight into losing their baby weight.
 But there are things to consider to help keep you and your baby happy and healthy.
-Be sure to get the go-ahead from your doctor or health care professional before you begin trying to lose weight.
-WW requires written consent before we can help you start, or continue, to lose weight.
+Be sure to get the go-ahead from your doctor or health care professional before you begin trying to lose weight after the birth of your baby.

 Recommendations might be different if: